-ODI Policy Adviser Jack Hardinges unpicks the various ways the term ‘data trust’ is being used in the UK and beyond, and discusses how the term might be effectively used in the context of increasing access to data, while retaining trust.
+ODI Policy Adviser Jack Hardinges unpicks how the term ‘data trust’ is used in the UK and beyond, and how it might be used in the context of increasing data access while protecting trust

 Data trusts: why we are interested